Enable, Configure, and Test DNS Load Balancing on VergeCloud

-DNS level load balancing serves as the first layer of redundancy.
+DNS-level load balancing serves as the first layer of redundancy.
 Instead of routing all users to a single origin, the DNS system returns multiple healthy servers, minimizing downtime and reducing bottlenecks.
-This approach is especially effective for large-scale platforms, globally distributed applications, and workloads where uptime and low latency are essential.
+This approach is especially effective for large-scale platforms, globally distributed applications, and environments that require high availability through multi cloud load balancing.

 What is a DNS Load Balancer?